.38 Super: Usage

-During World War II, the Office Of Strategic Service used M1911 pistols in .38 Super.
+During World War II, the Office of Strategic Services used M1911 pistols in .38 Super.
 The Norwegian resistance used .38 Super M1911 pistols, purchased 1,429 examples in mid-1940 by the British Purchasing Commission.
 King Haakon VII of Norway used one of the .38 Super M1911s as his personal defence weapon in WW2.

+M1911 pistols chambered in .38 Super also found use with American law enforcement officers and gangsters alike in the pre-WW2 period; perhaps the most notable example of this is Texas Ranger Frank Hamer's usage of the pistol while pursuing Bonnie and Clyde and in the shootout that ended their lives.

 The .38 Super has made a comeback in IPSC and USPSA sports shooting raceguns, particularly when equipped with a compensator, because it exceeds the power factor threshold to be considered a "major" charge, while having much more manageable recoil than .45 ACP.
 Part of the felt recoil reduction is due to the use of lighter-weight bullets.
 The main cause of reduced felt recoil is a compensator, or muzzle brake.

 The comeback began in the early 1980s when Rob Leatham and Brian Enos began experimenting and competing with .38 Super pistols in IPSC.
 At the time, single-stack 1911s in .45 ACP were dominant.
 Their .38 Super pistols held one or two more rounds simply due to the smaller case diameter.
 However, the biggest advantage was the muzzle brake, allowing for faster follow-up shots, and thus faster stages and subsequent higher scores.
 Competitors still using .45 ACP pistols attempted to keep pace, both by adding compensators and by reducing bullet weight, quickly reaching the limit at 152-155 grains.
 The .38 Super could be loaded with a bullet as light as 115 grains.